tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 To make deletions be captured as change data, we turn physical deletion to logical deletion, i.e., set a *deleted* flag, other than physically delete the entry.

 The *garbage collection* of deleted data is implemented by setting TTL to 25 hours after, and *GC-ed* by compaction filter.
-At the same time, start timestamp (or `start-ts`) of TiCDC replication task should not be earlier than 24 hours before.
+At the same time, start timestamp (or `start-ts`) of **TiKV-CDC** replication task should not be earlier than 24 hours before.

 ### 4. Encoding